 Tony Leonard captured Secretariat with all four feet off the ground in this moment of near-perfection as Turcotte guides the champion to the wire.
 Both wear the famous blue and white silks of the Meadow Stable and are a vision of athletic unison and harmony.
 A record crowd (including the several onlookers atop the tote board) bear witness to this amazing performance in racing history.

-Produced from the original negative, each clear and vibrant photo is printed on the finest archival stock and available with the collectible option of being hand-signed by Turcotte and Secretariat's owner Penny Chenery.
+Produced from the original negative, each clear and vibrant photo is printed on the finest archival stock and available with the collectible option of being hand-signed by Mr. Turcotte.
 The perfect gift for Big Red fans or any racing enthusiast, order yours now.

 Available in 8" x 10"; 11" x 14"; 16" x 20" - Larger sizes by special request.